annahedstroem/MERA-steering/README.md

 ## Paper highlights 📚

 Our approach consists of three main steps.
 First, we use linear probes to obtain an effective direction for minimising the predicted error.
 Second, this direction is then scaled using the closed-form solution at both the token and layer levels.
-Third, we calibrate the steering threshold against the true error on the calibration dataset, informed by the user's tolerance for uncertainty.
+Third, we calibrate the steering threshold against the probe's error on a calibration dataset, informed by the user's tolerance for uncertainty.
 </p>
 <p align="center">
   <img width="750" src="summary.png">
 </p>

-The main benefits of MERA includes:
+The main benefits of MERA are:
-- **Selective steering** — at token position and layer-level, we steer only if p̂(h) > α
+- **Selective steering** — steer only if the probe's estimated error is larger than a calibrated threshold α
-- **Adaptive strength** — intervention scales with the predicted error￼λ ∝ p̂(h)
+- **Adaptive strength** — the steering intensity λ scales with the probe's estimated error
 - **Global abstention** — steer only if when confident, such that performance is at least ε with probability 1-δ

 ## Installation